eficode/DevOpsCSAOS/documentation/general-a11y-guidelines.md

 - turning your screen magnification way up (300%+)
 - using a site with audio muted
 - verifying that the **[prefers reduced motion](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion)** setting is respected

+See Lighthouse accessibility audit & Accessibility insights extension for further suggestions for manual testing.

 ## Hybrid